Johnnyleespamacc/314T/README.md

 4. Open the hm07-qa-us and on the main bar in the middle.
 Double click and type down CMDand press enter
 5. A cmd will open up with the pathway where the hm07-qa-us is located
 6. Type down "npm install"
+7. next is type down "npm install jest" for the dependencies
 ===================================================================================================
                                                  Setting up the Server to test
 1. Log into the trippleten homepage and navigate to sprint 7 project